tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 ## External camera intrinsic calibration

 Before collecting scene images for reconstruction using the `external camera`, its intrinsics need to be computed.
 To do so, take photos of a calibration board like the ones in the following images.
-Focus on different scales (size of the board in the image), out-plane rotations, and positions in the image.
-There is no hard requirement for the number of images, but around 30 is a good approximation.
+Focus on different scales (size of the board in the image), out-plane rotations, and positions within the image.
+There is no hard requirement on the number of images, but around 30 is a often sufficient.
 This calibration can be refined afterward during reconstruction.

 <table>
   <tr>